 Why did you, a YA author, decide to write books for adults as well?

 I've loved romcoms and romances for so long, particularly as the pandemic started and I was filled with anxiety about so many things.
 Romance novels were often the only thing I could focus on, and I devoured them.
-While I'd thought casually about writing one before, at this point the idea for the book that would become Outfoxed came to me, and I decided to try writing it, just for fun.
+While I'd thought casually about writing one before, at this point the idea for the book that would become For Her Consideration came to me, and I decided to try writing it, just for fun.
 And all of a sudden it was finished and I truly loved it and couldn't wait to send it along to my agent.